Resistors in series and parallel

 Then the current supplied by the voltage source is I = I1 + I2 + I3

-How to calculate resistor in parallel using conductance
+How to calculate resistors in parallel using conductance